jordwest/docker-wordpress-workshop/README.md

 5. Install WP-CLI
 -----------------

-In this section we will customise the image used to start new WordPress containers.
+In this section we will customise the image used to start new WordPress containers by installing WP-CLI.
 First let's have a look at official WordPress docker image.

 1. Take a look at the [official WordPress Dockerfile](https://github.com/docker-library/wordpress/blob/master/apache/Dockerfile)